databrickslabs/dbldatagen/docs/source/options_and_features.rst

                   If set to the value 'fixed', will use fixed random seed.

-                  If set to 'hash_fieldname', it will use a hash of the field name as the random seed for a specific column.
+                  If set to 'hash_fieldname', it will use a hash of the field name as the random seed

+                  for a specific column.

+randomSeed        Random seed for the generation of random numbers

+                  If not set, settings will depend on the `randomSeedMethod` and data generator level

+                  `randomSeed` and `randomSeed` methods

+                  If `randomSeedMethod` is `hashFieldName` for this column or for the data specification as whole,
+                  the random seed for each column a hash value based on the field name.
+This is the default unless these settings are overridden

+                  If `randomSeed` has a value of -1, then the random value will be a random number from the uniform distribution and the data generated will not be the same from run to run

 distribution      Controls the statistical distribution of random values when the column is generated
                   randomly.